csc301-2023-fall/project-42-team-collab/developer-guide/main-guide.md

 #### Table Design
 To support multiple workspaces, we choose to create a new *schema* for each workspace.
 For each schema, we have the following tables and constraints:

+You can view a sample of this schema by checking into `main/database/init.sql`.
+This is the script that we use to initialize a new workspace's database relations.

 ##### 1. Table: `users`

 - **Columns:**